 Our goals are:

--To monitor and minimize the damage caused to forests, water and wildlife by US Forest Service extractive activities such as timber sales, road building, and management decisions
+-To monitor and minimize the damage caused to forests, water, and wildlife by Forest Service activities such as timber sales, pipelines, road building, and management decisions.

--To protect Threatened, Endangered, Sensitive and Locally Rare (TESLR) species
+-To protect Threatened, Endangered, Sensitive and Locally Rare species.

 We do this through a variety of tactics and strategies including commenting on timber sales and other projects, encouraging and educating the public to voice their opinion, hiking and studying threatened areas, and in some cases litigating to protect critical habitat.